Summary

 Explanation

 The WORKDAY function calculates dates in the future or past that are (by definition) "workdays".
-In other words, WORKDAY automatically excludes weekends and (optionally) holidays.
-WORKDAY accepts 3 arguments: start_date, days, and an (optionally) holidays.
+WORKDAY automatically excludes weekends and can optionally exclude holidays.
+WORKDAY accepts 3 arguments: start_date, days, and (optionally) holidays.
+The generic syntax looks like thisL

 Since we want to check a single date and get a TRUE or FALSE result, we would ideally use WORKDAY with the simple formula below: